northernpartners/bcJournalBatch/README.md

 - **50105** JB Dimension Helpers

     - Responsibility: ensure dim values exist (CONTRACT, ACTPERIOD), compute/merge Dimension Set ID, apply to line.

+## Troubleshooting

+- **404 Not Found** when calling action
+    - App not installed, codeunit not published as web service, wrong company route, or wrong environment/tenant.
+Confirm action appears in $metadata under JournalBatchHandler_PostJournalBatch.
+- **400 Bad Request**: Supported MIME type not found
+    - Ensure Content-Type: application/json and that body shape is { "requestBody": "<stringified-json>" }.
+- **“Journal Batch Name … DEFAULT cannot be found”**
+    - M2 auto‑creates batch if batchName empty; ensure BCINT No. Series exists.
+- **Dimensions not visible** on line
+    - Ensure CONTRACT/ACTPERIOD are mapped to Shortcut Dimension 1/2 in General Ledger Setup; otherwise they’ll be in the Dimension Set but not in visible columns.

 ## Version milestones (future releases)